A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

 \subsubsection{\textbf{RE in the Biomedical Field}}

 In the biomedical field, the RE models aim to automatically extract relations between biomedical entities (proteins, genes, diseases, etc.) from a rich source of biomedical texts \cite{roy2021incorporating,wang2020learning}.
-According to the biomedical relation types, the biomedical RE task can be divided into several subtasks \cite{peng2019transfer}, including drug-drug interaction RE~\cite{asada2022integrating}, disease-protein RE~\cite{xu2019translating}, chemical-protein RE~\cite{weber2021humboldt}, and protein-protein interaction RE~\cite{ahmed2019identifying}.
-For example, \citeauthor{asada2022integrating} \shortcite{asada2022integrating} utilized heterogeneous domain information for drug-drug interaction RE, combining drug description and molecular structure information. \citeauthor{weber2021humboldt} \shortcite{weber2021humboldt} defined the Humboldt contribution task as a relation classification problem, where the chemical-protein relations are modeled with PLMs by incorporating entity descriptions. \citeauthor{ahmed2019identifying} \shortcite{ahmed2019identifying} designed a tree LSTM model with structured attention architecture for identifying protein-protein interaction relationships.
-To improve biomedical cross-sentence RE, \citeauthor{zhao2021biomedical} \shortcite{zhao2021biomedical} explored to model the global dependency relation of the sentence by self-attention mechanism and graph convolutional networks. \citeauthor{Haq2021DeeperCD} \shortcite{Haq2021DeeperCD} introduced an accuracy-optimized and a speed-optimized architecture, respectively.
-The systems understand different aspects of clinical documents improving the accuracy of extracting entity pairs and clinical relations.
+BioBERT~\cite{lee2020biobert} is a representative model of PLMs that inject biomedical information.
+Most works on biomedical RE focus on one type of relation, which can be categorized into several types according to biomedical relation types.
+These types include drug-drug interaction RE~\cite{asada2022integrating}, disease-protein RE~\cite{xu2019translating}, chemical-protein RE~\cite{weber2021humboldt}, and protein-protein interaction RE~\cite{ahmed2019identifying}.
+For example, \citeauthor{asada2022integrating} \shortcite{asada2022integrating} utilized heterogeneous domain information for drug-drug interaction RE, combining drug description and molecular structure information. \citeauthor{weber2021humboldt} \shortcite{weber2021humboldt} defined the Humboldt contribution task as an RE problem, where the chemical-protein relations are modeled with PLMs by incorporating entity descriptions. \citeauthor{ahmed2019identifying} \shortcite{ahmed2019identifying} designed a tree LSTM model with structured attention architecture for identifying protein-protein interaction relationships. \citeauthor{zhao2021biomedical} \shortcite{zhao2021biomedical} explored modeling the global dependency relation of sentences by self-attention mechanism and graph convolutional networks. \citeauthor{Haq2021DeeperCD} \shortcite{Haq2021DeeperCD} introduced accuracy-optimized and a speed-optimized architecture.
+The systems understand different aspects of clinical documents, thereby enhancing the accuracy of extracting entity pairs and clinical relations, including extracting and correlating dates to generate a timeline of a patient’s data, as well as parsing and comprehending trial results for analysis.